paultopia/gobbledygook/content/pages/syllabus.md

 Focused legal applications: probabilistic causation in torts, junk science in criminal trials.

 Read: the [Arbital Guide to Bayes Rule](https://arbital.com/p/bayes_rule/?l=1zq) (at the beginning, where it asks you to pick a level of depth, choose the full/deep presentation), [the Probability lesson]({filename}../Lessons/probability.md) on this site, and chapter 3 (pp. 61-100) of the Finkelstein and Levin Book.
 [Direct link to F&L assignment via UI Library Proxy Server](https://link-springer-com.proxy.lib.uiowa.edu/chapter/10.1007/978-1-4419-5985-0_3).
+After reading the F&L assignment read [Abel and Baker Redux]({filename}../Lessons/abelbaker.md).

 Watch: Peter Donnelly's TED talk [How Statistics Fools Juries](https://www.ted.com/talks/peter_donnelly_shows_how_stats_fool_juries), read NBC News ['We are going backward': How the justice system ignores science in the pursuit of convictions](https://www.nbcnews.com/news/us-news/we-are-going-backward-how-justice-system-ignores-science-pursuit-n961256)